zeus-health/ctw-component-library/.changeset/warm-dolls-shake.md

 "@zus-health/ctw-component-library": patch
 ---

 Refetches condition when adding new condition or adding condition from not reviewed.
-Additionally fixes bug when date editing condition and date is of bad format
+Additionally fixes bug when editing condition and date is of bad format